This program describes the safe work practices and procedures to protect CSUN employees from occupational heat exposure.

 Monitor weather information / advisories and respond to High Heat Conditions (temperatures ≥ 95°f).

-Provision of Water:
+Provisions of Water:

-Access to Shade/Ventilation:
+Access to Shade:

 - Should an employee feel unusual discomfort from the heat, a preventative recovery period shall be offered to allow employees an opportunity to cool down and prevent the onset of heat illness.